 - 1. Buddhism does not recognize the existence of god and soul - 2.
 Women were also admitted to the Sangha.
 Sangha was open to all, irrespective of caste and sex - 3.
 Pali language was used which helped in the spread of Buddhist doctrines among the common people - 4.
 Ashoka embraced Buddhism and spread it to Central Asia, West Asia and Srilanka - 5.
-Buddhist

-Councils First Council: The first council was held in the year 483 B.C at Saptaparni caves near Rajgriha in Bihar under the patron of king Ajatshatru, during the first council two Buddhist literature were compiled Vinaya and Sutta Pitaka works of by Upali Second Council: The second council was held in the year 383 B.C at Vaishali under the patron of king Kalashoka Third Council: The third council was held in the year 250 B.C at Patliputra under the patron of King Ashoka the Great, during the third council Abhidhamma Pitaka was added Buddhist and book holv Tripitaka was compiled.
+Buddhist Councils First Council: The first council was held in the year 483 B.C at Saptaparni caves near Rajgriha in Bihar under the patron of king Ajatshatru, during the first council two Buddhist works of literature were compiled Vinaya and Sutta Pitaka by Upali

+Second Council: The second council was held in the year 383 B.C at Vaishali under the patron of king Kalashoka

+Third Council: The third council was held in the year 250 B.C at Patliputra under the patron of King Ashoka the Great, during the third council Abhidhamma Pitaka was added and Buddhist holy book Tripitaka was compiled.

 Fourth Council: The fourth council was held in the year 78 A.D at Kundalvan in Kashmir under the patron of king Kanishka, during this council Hinayana and Mahayana were divided.

-Importance and influence of Buddhism Literature
+Importance and influence of Buddhism

-1. Tripitaka
+Literature

-- 1. Sutta Pitaka Buddha's sayings - 2.
-Vinaya Pitaka Monastic code - 3.
+- 1. Tripitaka - 1.
+Sutta Pitaka Buddha's sayings - 2.
+Vinava Pitaka Monastic code - 3.
 Abhidhamma Pitaka religious discourses of Buddha - 2.
 Milindapanho a dialogue between Menander and Saint Nagasena - 3.
-Dipavamsha and Mahavamsha the great chronicles of Sri Lanka - 4.
-Buddhacharita by Ashvagosha
+Dipavamsha and Mahavamsha the great chronicles of Sri Lanka

+4. Buddhacharita by Ashvagosha